Search

 The best way to harvest the heads is to cut the branching stems off where they are attached to the main stem.
 Each branch usually has about twenty to forty seed heads on it.

 It is a bit if a dance as to when to harvest.
-If you cut the heads too early the seeds will not have matured enough.
+If you cut the seed heads too early the seeds will not have matured enough.
 Immature seeds are usually a greenish colour and flatter than fully mature ones.
-But if you leave the seed heads too long they will start shedding their seeds.
+But if you leave the heads too long they will start shedding their seeds.
 If a strong wind blows up you can lose almost all the seeds in a single day.

-- SWIRL THE BOWL IN A CIRCULAR FASHION
+4. SWIRL THE BOWL IN A CIRCULAR FASHION

-This will concentrate the seed and remaining small fragments in the centre of the bowl with the heavier seeds on the bottom and the lighter fragments on top. - BRING THE BOWL CLOSE TO YOUR FACE AND GENTLY BLOW AIR INTO IT TO DISLODGE THE LIGHTER FRAGMENTS FROM THE BOWL
+This will concentrate the seed and remaining small fragments in the centre of the bowl with the heavier seeds on the bottom and the lighter fragments on top.

-But close your eyes when blowing to prevent any fragments getting in.
-Don’t blow too hard as you will blow some of the seeds out as well. - REPEAT THE PROCESS UNTIL YOU ARE LEFT WITH ONLY SEEDS
+But close your eyes when blowing to prevent any fragments getting in to them.
+Don’t blow too hard as you will blow some of the seeds out as well.

-- PACK AND LABEL THE SEEDS THEN STORE THEM IN A COOL DRY PLACE.
+7. PACKAGE AND LABEL THE SEEDS THEN STORE THEM IN A COOL DRY PLACE.

 When labelling the seed packet it is also a good idea to put the use by date on it.
 In the case of lettuce seeds it is five years after the seeds were harvested.